 If you have a site role of Explorer or Creator, you can add tags and delete the tags you have added.
 Authors can also tag content when they publish from Tableau Desktop or Tableau Prep to a Tableau site.

-Note: You can't tag projects or data roles.
+Note: You can't tag projects, data roles, or Ask Data lenses.

 Tableau Catalog, part of the Data Management Add-on to Tableau Server and Tableau Online, is required to be able to tag external assets (databases, files, tables, and columns).
 For more information about Tableau Catalog, see "About Tableau Catalog" in the Tableau Server or Tableau Online Help.